ankumar/architecture/Patterns/Stuff.md

 * [Technical Leadership Masterclass](https://ruthmalan.com/Journal/2019/20190629SlideDocTechnicalLeadershipDecisions.pdf)

 # Developer Experience:
 **"Application developers are successful when their work IS noticed.
-Platform developers are successful when their work is NOT noticed."**<br>
+Platform developers are successful when their work is NOT noticed."** Good perspective!
-Good perspective!
 When done well, Platforms drive: <br>
 1. Speed for Devs  &  Stability/Scalability/Security for Ops.<br>
 2. Combining for a Win-Win! <br>